-- (1) The amounts for Mr. Verrastro reflect: (i) for 2022, a \$30,000 bonus to recognize his contributions stepping into the additional strategy role, and (ii) for 2021, a \$150,000 sign-on bonus that was payable to Mr. Verrastro in January 2021 and his annual cash incentive payout for 2021, which was guaranteed at \$175,000. - (2) Amounts shown in this column do not reflect dollar amounts actually received by our NEOs.
+(1) The amount for Mr. Verrastro reflects a \$30,000 bonus for 2022 to recognize his contributions stepping into an additional strategy role.

+(2) Amounts shown in this column do not reflect dollar amounts actually received by our NEOs.
 Instead, these amounts reflect the aggregate grant date fair value of each stock option granted in the relevant year, computed in accordance with the provisions of FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 7 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+Assumptions used in the calculation of these amounts are included in Note 7 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-Our NEOs will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options. - (3) The amounts represent the annual cash incentive awards earned by each NEO. - (4) The amounts reported in the All Other Compensation column for 2022 represent reimbursement for Mr. Yared's commuting expenses and for 2021 include \$6,604 for office lease payments paid directly by the Company for Mr. Yared in Coral Springs, Florida for the first six months of 2021 and \$607 for reimbursement of Mr. Yared's commuting expenses.
+Our NEOs will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options.

+(3) The amounts represent the annual cash incentive awards earned by each NEO.

+(4) The amounts reported in the All Other Compensation column for 2023 and 2022 represent reimbursement for Mr. Yared's commuting expenses.